 Open to Princeton University students of Ecology and Evolutionary Biology and those attending Princeton Environmental Institute (PEI) programs.

 A field course for Princeton undergraduate students.
 This intensive four-week course in June will cover all aspects of marine biology, with a special focus on marine ecology and coral reefs.
 Other habitats include open ocean, seagrass beds, coastal zone, rocky shore, marshes and marine ponds, and mangroves.
 The topics include the ecology, physiology, and behavior of the resident organisms, which will range from plankton to whales, with special attention to corals, marine plants, and reef fish.
-For complete course description and details see here, and please visit the Department of Ecology and Evolutionary Biology's Marine Biology Summer website.
-Tentative course schedule for 2014.
+For complete course description and details please visit the Department of Ecology and Evolutionary Biology's Marine Biology Summer website.

 Microbial Oceanography: The Biogeochemistry, Ecology and Genomics of Oceanic Microbial Ecosystems